VNDNS/vizual/code-style.md

 The main section can contain anything related to the mode.

 The frontend can communicate with the backend through a REST API.
-For each function there is a corresponding endpoint in the backend.
 All endpoints are defined in:
 ./server/endpoints/